vargo-james/make-anything/README.md

      If your shell does not support find, but does have perl, then get the finder script and put it in the same directory as this Makefile.
 This Makefile will automatically use it.
-If you don't know whether your shell supports find, you can find out by typing 'command -v find'.
-If you it prints '/usr/bin/find' or something like that then you have it.
-If it gives nothing back, then you don't.
+If you don't know whether your shell supports find, you can find out by typing `command -v find`.
+If you it prints `/usr/bin/find` or something like that then you have it.
+If it gives nothing back, then you don't and you need the finder script.
      Either way, you can get just get the finder script and not worry about it.

-  4. You need a compiler that supports options -MT -MMD -MF. gcc does this. clang probably does as well.
+  4. You need a compiler that supports options `-MT -MMD -MF`. gcc does this. clang probably does as well.
 But I have not yet tested clang and their documentation here is lacking.